HillaryHauger/robust-identifiability-symbolic-recovery/README.md

 `methods/`: Includes the implementation of NR-FRanCO and NR-JRC.
 This includes functionalities to bound the error on finite differences and the function $\frac{\sigma_n}{\sigma_1}$ as well as the calculation of the derivatives with the pysindy package.

-`results/`: Stores results from running experiments in 'nr_jrc_and_nr_franco.ipynb' as a csv file and figures prodoced in the experiments folder.
+`results/`: Stores results from running experiments in 'nr_jrc_and_nr_franco.ipynb' as a csv file and figures produced in the experiments folder.

 `utils/`: Contains utility scripts and helper functions for creating the test_data and so on.